brooth/far.vim/README.md

 # far.vim - Find And Replace Vim plugin

 ## Disclaimer
-This plugin is completly community driven.
-The author has betrayed the pure vim expirience and fell down a slippery slope of using VSCode with a vim plugin. **Please do not raise issues without an PR**, they will be ignored anyway.
+This plugin is completely community-driven.
+The author has betrayed the pure vim experience and fallen down a slippery slope of using VSCode with a vim plugin. **Please do not raise issues without a PR**, they will be ignored anyway.

 ## Intro
 Far.vim makes it easier to find and replace text through multiple files.